An introduction to AI

 - LLMs have become much better at producing plausible output, across a greatly expanded area

-- A strength: fantastic ways for those with expertise to work faster
+- A strength: fantastic ways to speed-up experts

 - But big serious legal and ethical trouble ahead - we’re not good at dealing with distributed responsibility